mariadb-corporation/MaxScale/Documentation/Tutorials/Connection-Routing-Tutorial.md

 ## Configuring services

 We want two services and ports to which the client application can connect.
-One service routes client connections to the master server, the other load balances between slave servers.
+One service routes client connections to the primary server, the other load balances between replica servers.
 To achieve this, we need to define two services in the configuration file.

 Create the following two sections in your configuration file.
 The section names are the